itscodenation/curriculum-15-16/units/13-javascript2_1/lessons/1-while/README.md

 ### Objective

-Students will be able to create ``while`` and ``for`` loops, take repeatable tasks and convert them to loops, and iterate through an array using loops.
+Students will be able to create ``while`` loops, take repeatable tasks and convert them to loops, and iterate through an array using loops.

 ### Key points